-Trade Policy and Programs (EB/TPP): Furthers U.S. trade policy objectives and advances export opportunities for U.S. businesses through trade initiatives including free trade agreements and the World Trade Organization (WTO).
+Trade Policy and Programs (EB/TPP): Furthers U.S. trade policy and advances export opportunities for U.S. businesses including through trade agreements and the World Trade Organization (WTO).
 Houses offices for trade and agriculture.

-Economic Policy Analysis & Public Diplomacy (EB/EPPD): Manages cross-cutting issues including strategic planning, economic analysis and public diplomacy.
-Promotes corporate social responsibility; leads the U.S. relationship with the Organization for Economic Cooperation and Development (OECD); and manages the Advisory Committee on International Economic Policy (ACIEP).
+Economic Policy Analysis & Public Diplomacy (EB/EPPD): Conducts strategic planning, analysis, and public affairs.
+Promotes responsible business conduct.
+Leads U.S. relationship with the Organization for Economic Cooperation and Development (OECD).
+Manages the Advisory Committee on International Economic Policy (ACIEP).

 The Office of Website Management, Bureau of Public Affairs, manages this site as a portal for information from the U.S. State Department.

 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.